yurdosii/pl_sa_detector/README.md

 ```
 ### tox skips Python 3.10
 Description:
-- for some reason `tox` may skipp Python 3.10
+- for some reason `tox` may skip Python 3.10

 Solution:
 - try to remove `.tox`